Spectrum and low-temperature bulk properties of triangular quantum spin liquid candidate NaYbSe$_2$

-{A further piece of evidence in favor of QSL physics is that the quantum critical effects seen in KYbSe$_2$ are suppressed in NaYbSe$_2$.
+The key question about NaYbSe$_2$ is whether it lies within the QSL phase.
+The data here are consistent with NaYbSe$_2$ being within the QSL phase above $T=40$~mK, given the complete lack of magnetic order. {A further piece of evidence in favor of QSL physics is that the quantum critical effects seen in KYbSe$_2$ are suppressed in NaYbSe$_2$.
 More specifically, the neutron spectra in KYbSe$_2$ show energy temperature scaling \cite{scheie2024_KYS} due to the proximity to the quantum critical point (QCP) between the 120$^{\circ}$ and QSL phase (see Figure \ref{fig:Schematic}).
 Quantum Fisher Information is a sensitive gauge to quantum criticality \cite{hauke2016,laurell2024witnessing} and the elevated value of $\rm nQFI = 3.4(2)$ \cite{scheie2024_KYS} in KYbSe$_2$ indicates the influence of the QCP.
 In contrast $\rm nQFI = 2.3(5)$ for NaYbSe$_2$ (see Supplementary Material)} {is consistent with the material being beyond the QCP (where nQFI should be a maximum) and within the QSL phase where spectral intensity is more distributed \cite{Sherman_2023_spectral,drescher_dynamical_2023}.}